Skip to main content

 getCurrentDate(): SimpleCalendarDate

-Gets the current calendar date with full formatting.
+Gets the current calendar date with formatting.

 const today = SimpleCalendar.api.getCurrentDate();